10 Good Website Layout Ideas for 2026 (with Examples)

 9. Split Screen Layout

-Like the full-screen layout, a split-screen is a great way to grab attention when users first arrive on your website as you can see from the web design company’s homepage below.
+Like the full-screen layout, a split-screen is a great way to grab attention when users first arrive on your website.
+As you can see from the web design company’s homepage below.

 What makes the example above so effective is there is a clear reason for the split-screen layout.
 The website is making it clear there are two sides to their business – design and development.